Cave bear: Description

 The cave bear had a very broad, domed skull with a steep forehead; its stout body had long thighs, massive shins and in-turning feet, making it similar in skeletal structure to the brown bear.
 Cave bears were comparable in size to, or larger than, the largest modern-day bears, measuring up to 2 m in length.
 The average weight for males was 350 to 600 kg, while females weighed 225 to 250 kg.
 Of cave bear skeletons in museums, 90% are classified as male due to a misconception that the female skeletons were merely "dwarfs".
 Cave bears grew larger during glaciations and smaller during interglacials, probably to adjust heat loss rate.

+The morphology of the mandible of cave bears varied depending on climate; individuals in colder, drier, and more seasonal climates possessed more slender mandibles and a dorsoventrally smaller mandibular ramus relative to individuals living in warmer and wetter conditions.
 Cave bears of the last Ice Age lacked the usual two or three premolars present in other bears; to compensate, the last molar is very elongated, with supplementary cusps.
 The humerus of the cave bear was similar in size to that of the polar bear, as were the femora of females.
 The femora of male cave bears, however, bore more similarities in size to those of Kodiak bears.